 - raises capital from multiple investors,

 - for the purpose of investing that capital in the interest of the investors,

 - in accordance with a specified investment policy, and

 - does not require authorisation under the UCITS Directive (2009/65/EC).

 Managers of collective investment vehicles

-A manager is defined as one that pursues the business of managing one or more AFIs or UCITS.
-An AFI or UCITS may be managed either internally, in the case of an investment company, or externally, in the case of an investment fund.
+A manager is defined as one that pursues the business of managing one or more AIFss or UCITS.
+An AIFs or UCITS may be managed either internally, in the case of an investment company, or externally, in the case of an investment fund.